 - Laundry time

-By two years old, toddlers can help with laundry chores.
-Invite your two-year-old to help sort dirty laundry (dark, lights, and towels), place laundry into the washing machine, and press the start button.
+By 2 years old, toddlers can help with laundry chores.
+Invite your 2 year old to help sort dirty laundry (dark, lights, and towels), place laundry into the washing machine, and press the start button.
 This activity works well with a front-loading washing machine, but if you have a top-loading washer, set up a stool or sturdy chair for your toddler to stand on.
-Another fun activity for a two-year-old is matching items from the clean laundry bin like socks or towels.
+Another fun activity for a 2 year old is matching items from the clean laundry bin like socks or towels.

 - Sweeping up